microsoft/MixedRealityToolkit-Unity/Assets/MRTK/SDK/Features/DataBinding/Introduction_README.md

 ﻿# Data Binding Framework

+**NOTE: This framework is still under development and APIs may change.
+Also see Known Limitations section below for more information.**

 Welcome to the data binding framework of MRTK.
 This framework is designed to make it easy to create visual elements that can be populated dynamically at runtime with data being provided from an external data source, and also dynamically update as the supplied data changes.